Getting Paid to Your Bank

 Monthly: Once per month

-You can change your schedule in the Stripe Express dashboard anytime.
+You can change your schedule in the Stripe Express dashboard anytime, accessible from Payments > Settings > Manage in Stripe.

 Business vs Personal Accounts